Investec: Horse Racing

+Association Football

-Investec became the official shirt sponsor for Tottenham Hotspur's domestic cup games and UEFA Champions League games for the 2010/2011 and UEFA Europa League games for the 2011/2012 seasons.
-This sponsorship marked the first promotion into the football world for Investec.
+Investec became the official shirt sponsor for Tottenham Hotspur's domestic cup games and UEFA Champions League games for the 2010-11 season and UEFA Europa League games for the 2011-12 season.
 In 2014, Investec became the official shirt sponsor for Widnes F.C. in the North West Counties Football League Division One.

+Other sponsorships

 Since 2005 Investec has been sponsoring a flagship project started by the Kutlwanong Centre for Math, Science and Technology.
 The project aims at improving the mathematics and science skills of students from historically disadvantaged regions across South Africa.
 The project has been a huge success year on year, with most of the students obtaining distinctions in mathematics and science, and their other subjects.

 In 2014 the project was awarded the Mail & Guardian Investing In The Future STEM award.